 Strategies for verifying feature pacts

-When a new "feature" pact is created, there are a few ways you could bring that pact into the verification process so that the verification results get published back to PactFlow from your CI.
+When a new "feature" pact is created, there are a few ways you could bring that pact into the verification process so that the verification results get published back to API Hub for Contract Testing from your CI.

 1. Manually add the feature tag to the consumerVersionSelectors, commit it, and then remove it once the feature is released.